Sagres, Portugal

 If you are thinking about moving to Sagres, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sagres can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around €500-€700 per month to rent, while a three-bedroom apartment in the same area could be around €1,000-€1,500 per month.
 If you're looking to buy property, the average price per square meter in the city center can be around €2,000-€3,000.
-However, these prices can fluctuate and may be higher or lower depending on the specific property and its location," remarked one expat living in Sagres, Portugal.
+However, these prices can fluctuate and may be higher or lower depending on the specific property and its location," wrote a member in Sagres.

 How do I meet people in Sagres?